The Xometry app works best with JavaScript enabled!

 • Both extreme heat and cold can lead to its demise and speed up corrosion.

-A Xometry logo made from 316 stainless steel
+A Xometry part made from 3D printed 316 stainless steel

-A Xometry logo made from 316 stainless steel
+A Xometry part made from 3D printed 316 stainless steel

 What is 316 Stainless Steel?